Student Record Cards

 Place an online request through Aeon, the Reading Room’s request management system.
 Select the Student Card Request Form.

-Information recorded on student record cards began to be compiled from shortly before World War I in response to requests for confirmation of results or other reasons.
+Information recorded on student cards began to be compiled shortly before World War I in response to requests for confirmation of results or other reasons.
 In the late 1970s, a staff member worked systematically through all available primary records (Matriculation Roll, Examination Books and Degree Book) held by Student Administration.
-The cards show, at best, full name, enrolment number, subjects passed in public examinations, date of signing the Matriculation Rolls, subjects enrolled for with results, years of completing each stage of the course, dates of conferrings, exhibitions and prizes and (on later cards) date of birth.
+The cards can show, full name, enrolment number, subjects passed in public examinations, date of signing the Matriculation Rolls, subjects enrolled for with results, years of completing each stage of the course, dates of conferrings, exhibitions and prizes and (on later cards) date of birth.
+The amount of information on each card can vary.

-After 1986 which student records have been retained electronically.
+After 1986 student records have been retained electronically.

 For example, B.A. = Bachelor of Arts